ayushsubedi/AWS-DAS-C01-certification/aws_data_analysis_fundamentals/3_velocity_data_processing.md

 | Data size  | Large batches of data                                             | Individual records or micro batches consisting of a few records                                      |
 | Latency    | Minutes to hours                                                  | Seconds or milliseconds                                                                              |
 | Analysis   | Complex analytics                                                 | Simple response functions, aggregates, and rolling metrics                                           |

+## Introduction to batch data processing

+- Batch processing is often thought of as a slow process.
+This is not the case.
+- Batch processing must quickly and efficiently consume a huge amount of data all at once.
+- Batch data processing provides companies with the ability to dive deep into the data they have collected to produce complex analytics that simply cannot be achieved using streaming analytics.
+- With modern architectures, you can optimize batch processing systems to the frequency and size of the batches you’re processing.
+- execution of series of programs or jobs without intervention
+  - data is collected asynchronously (when a condition is met)
+  - frequency and size of batch can be managed with AWS
+  - traditional on premise system which is centralized almost fails to keep up with the velocity of today
+- Amazon EMR decouples collection and processing
+- you can also run other popular distributed frameworks such as Apache Spark, HBase, Presto, and Flink in EMR.
+- decoupling the collection system from the processing system.
+This is accomplished by implementing one of two common frameworks: Hadoop or Apache Spark.
+Both frameworks process high-velocity data but they do it in different ways.
+- Amazon EMR notebooks provide a serverless development and collaboration environment for one-time querying and exploratory analysis.
+You can manipulate the data and generate data plots using rich graphical tools.
+Amazon EMR notebooks monitor your jobs and even help you debug code from the notebooks.

+### Hadoop
+- scalable storage and batch data processing system
+- running EMR configures the clusters of EC2 instances to serve as a single distributed storage and processing
+  - provides speed
+  - fault tolerance
+  - scale
+- simultaniously ingesting and processing all type of data (structured/unstructured)

+#### Hadoop Common
+Hadoop Common is the set of Java utilities and libraries that support the other Hadoop modules.
+These libraries help abstract the file system from the processing components.
+These Java files and scripts are required to start Hadoop.

+#### HDFS
+Hadoop Distributed File System (HDFS) is the distributed file system that stores the data in a high-throughput environment of community nodes.
+This architecture ensures very high aggregate bandwidth access to application data..

+#### Hadoop YARN
+Hadoop YARN is the resource management framework responsible for scheduling and executing processing jobs.

+#### Hadop MapReduce
+Hadoop MapReduce is a YARN-based system that allows for parallel processing of large data sets on the cluster.

+### Apache Spark
+- competing product
+- in memory caching and optimized execution
+- avoids writing data to storage

+Both Spark and hadoop support:
+- General batch processing
+- Streaming Aanalytics
+- Machine learning
+- Graph databases
+- Ad hoc queries

+### Amazon EMR with other AWS services
+- Data sources -> S3 -> AWS lambda (create a program to run every 4 hour) -> send them to EMR for aggregation and load -> Redshift

+OR

+- AWS Glue
+- simplifies data discovery, conversion, mapping, etc etc. basically processing
+- same data architecture but instead of EMR we use glue